RomeHein/ESPecial/README.md

 ## Contributing

-All kind of contribution are welcome.
+All kind of contributions are welcome.
 I'm very new to arduino world, so don't hesitate to give any advices

 ## Authors